smalam119/Easy-Signature-Android/README.md

 Download
 --------

 First, add jitpack.
-Add it in your root build.gradle:
+Add this in your root build.gradle:

 ```groovy
 allprojects {